Mateusz-Kozlowski/Small-Neural-Net-Visualization/README.md

 Due to resizing the images that you can see in this file the synapses of the net look weird.
 I recommend you to click on an image.
 Then a new tab in your web browser will open.
-There you will be able to see the image in the original size, so you will see how the synapses really look like.
+There you will find the image in the original size, so you will see how the synapses really look like.
 Unfortunately the synapses also look weird in the video, but I still recommend you to watch it.

 ## -> [A VIDEO SHOWING HOW THE PROGRAM EXACTLY WORKS](https://drive.google.com/file/d/1e9Iyq-AvTI3wAyvodawLXsHSVrPl6TFi/view?usp=sharing) <-